bloodstiller/bloodstiller.com/content/Walkthroughs/Fuse-box.md

 -   We are going to be using the [ExploitCapcom](https://github.com/tandasat/ExploitCapcom/tree/master) tool.
 We will need to compile this ourselves.

+The `ExploitCapcom` tool is the core component of our privilege escalation attack.
+It's designed to exploit the vulnerability in the `Capcom.sys` driver that we've loaded using `EopLoadDriver`.
+This tool takes advantage of the driver's ability to disable Supervisor Mode Execution Prevention (SMEP) and execute arbitrary code in kernel mode.
+By default, ExploitCapcom opens a new command prompt with `SYSTEM privileges`, but we'll modify it to launch our custom payload instead.
+This tool effectively completes the privilege escalation chain, leveraging the loaded vulnerable driver to elevate our permissions to the highest level in the Windows operating system.

 #### Importing the `ExploitCapcom C++` Project: {#importing-the-exploitcapcom-c-plus-plus-project}